NataliaDawidowska/EmotionRecognition/README.md

-# Emotion recognition from variuos signals
+# Emotion recognition from various signals
 Having various signals (ECG, EEG, GSR) describing the modalities the aim of the project was to develop Deep Learning Model accepting the signals as an input and providing recognized emotion as an output.
 Emotion recognition method is build using AMIGOS database.

 A project co-created by a group of 5 students in order to learn to work in Agile (Scrum) methodology as part of the Advanced Non-realtional Databases subject.